gazebosim/docs/harmonic/install_ubuntu.md

 # Binary Installation on Ubuntu

-Harmonic pre-release binaries are provided for Ubuntu Jammy.
+Harmonic pre-release binaries are provided for Ubuntu Jammy (22.04) and Ubuntu 24.04.
 The Harmonic binaries are hosted in the packages.osrfoundation.org repository.
 To install all of them, the metapackage `gz-harmonic` can be installed.